PHOTOS: Solar Eclipse Shrouds Parts Of South America In Temporary Darkness

 toggle caption

-A worker puts finishing touches on a giant pair of eclipse sunglasses at the entrance of La Higuera, in the Atacama Desert — about 360 miles north of Santiago, the Chilean capital.
+A worker puts finishing touches on a giant pair of eclipse sunglasses at the entrance of La Higuera — about 360 miles north of Santiago, the Chilean capital.

 Martin Bernetti/AFP/Getty Images